 Aimee DewingAccount Executive

-Previously, Aimee has planned worldwide education and development campaigns with Al Gore’s non-profit organization, The Climate Reality Project, where she built partnerships with local governments, media and corporations.
-Aimee has experience in election management and environmental advocacy, as well as the organization of official White House events.
-She has produced logistics for a variety of creative strategies, helping audiences connect to important issues.
+Previously, Aimee has planned worldwide education and development campaigns with Al Gore’s non-profit organization, The Climate Reality Project, where she built partnerships with local government and sustainable corporations, committed to reducing their carbon footprint.
+Aimee’s experience in election management and community outreach also includes the organization of official White House events.

 After earning a Master’s degree in Public Policy from Pepperdine University, with an emphasis in American Politics and International Relations, Aimee joined the Obama for America campaign where she orchestrated national news coverage from events across the country.
 She went on to produce internationally televised coverage of the 56th Presidential Inauguration and other official White House programs.

 Aimee is part of Al Gore’s Climate Leadership Corps, trained to present An Inconvenient Truth slideshow in her community.
 She also writes for the art review Warholian where she covers contemporary art and culture.
 Aimee is a native of Los Angeles.read less

 Danielle KeltonAccount Executive

 Danielle is an experienced strategist who a strong track record developing innovative strategic communications and advocacy campaigns that influence media coverage and public opinion.
 Danielle has worked with leading foundations and Fortune 500 companies to build compelling narratives and produce effective communications tools, and she has extensive experience leading media relations and coalition-building efforts.